lowlighter/metrics/README.md

 To do so, you can simply [create an API account](https://www.last.fm/api/account/create) or [use an existing one](https://www.last.fm/api/accounts).

+Finish the plugin setup by adding the following to your workflow:
 ```yaml
 - uses: lowlighter/metrics@latest
   with: